Olympic Oration or On Man's First Conception of God: Background

 Ancient Greek religion was polytheistic.
-Zeus, king of the Olympian gods, was considered the supreme god and it was common to refer to him simple as "God."
+Zeus, king of the Olympian gods, was considered the supreme god and it was common to refer to him simply as "God."
 He was frequently depicted in human form in literature and art.
 The Statue of Zeus at Olympia, made by Phidias around 435 BC, was a giant chryselephantine statue (made of gold and ivory), which was about 12.4 m high and depicted Zeus as a bearded man, seated on a throne, with a sceptre in his left hand and a winged Nike, personification of victory, in his right hand.
 It was the most famous artistic depiction of Zeus in ancient times, considered to be a masterpiece and one of the seven wonders of the ancient world.

-Dio Chrysostom had been exiled by the Emperor Domitian in AD 82 and, according to his 13th oration, On his Banishment, he then adopted the guise of a Cynic philosopher, travelling through Greece and into the Black Sea.
+Dio Chrysostom had been exiled by the Emperor Domitian in AD 82 and, according to his 13th oration, On his Banishment, he then adopted the guise of a Cynic philosopher, travelling through Greece and around the Black Sea.
 This oration was delivered shortly after his exile had been rescinded by Nerva, at the Olympic games of AD 97, 101 or 105, in accordance with a vow sworn long before.
 In the Roman Imperial period, orations by philosophers and sophists, like this one, were an important part of the attraction at the Olympics and other Panhellenic games - Dio's On Virtue and Isthmian Oration (Or.
 8–9) were also written for delivery at games, as were several speeches of Aelius Aristides.